lizhunan/IELTS/speaking/part1-题库.md

 ---

-Well,I am study in Shandong jiaotong university.
-I am a year 4 university student now and my major is computer science.

-To begin with , our university has strong academic atomsphere.
+## Names 9.8

+### Who gave you your name?

+My father give me this name.
+My name means bamboo.
+He like plants very much and we belive that plants could bring me good luck in chinese culture.
+Besides, my parents hope me a strong and smart person.

+### What kinds of names are popular in China?

+There are many names which are popular in China.
+One example is Li Ming, which has the meaning of light or intelligence and is easy to remember.
+Actually I have know more than 10 people whose name is Li Ming.

+### Are there many Chinese people who have the same surname as you do?

+Yes, there are many people's name like mine.
+In my class, there are 50 out of 60 students have the same surname as I do.

+### Is there any tradition about naming babies?

-Besides , there are many well-know prof.
+Yes, there are many traditional naming babies.
-Importantly, to graduate from there,we may have a good career prospect.

-My major is computer science.
-It's a popular major.
-and I belive that this major has a good career prospect.

-To begin with, it has a good career prospect.
-Besides, I am interested in this major and have a passion for it.
-What's particular important for me is that it always comes naturally to my mind.

----
+We always named by a old generation.
+Because we belive that age is a symbol of wisdom.

-## study 9.8
+## Studies & study time 9.8

-### 5. Why did you choose to study that subject/those subjects?
+### Why did you choose to study that subject/those subjects?

 I choose computer science as my major.
 Because I am interested in this major.
 Besides（发音） computer science has a career prospect.
 In addition（发音）, this major is easy for me.

-### 7. Is it very interesting?
+### Is it very interesting?

 Yes, it's very interesting.
-I can develop some softare,such as game apps,time management apps or office work apps（对software举例）, which can make my life more convenient.
+I can develop some software,such as game apps,time management apps or office work apps（对software举例）, which can make my life more convenient.

-### 9. Do you like studying?
+### Do you like studying?
 How much time do you spend on studying every week?

 Yes, I like study very much.
 And I spend about 40 hours on study everyweek.
 From Monday to Friday, I always study specialized course（专业课）in the evening.
 And I usually study English at weekend.

-### 11. Do you like to study in the mornings or in the afternoons?
+### Do you like to study in the mornings or in the afternoons?

 Yes, I like study in afternoon.
 Because in afternoon my mind is ~~more clear~~ clearer（使用比较级，发音）, which make me sovle problems efficiently.

-### 12. Do you prefer to study alone or with a group?
+### Do you prefer to study alone or with a group?

 I prefer study with my classmate.
 Because my classmate could give me some instruction.
 Besides, they can inspire me when I am frustrated（沮丧）.
 Importantly, we can sovle the problems more efficiently.

-## living 9.9
+## Accommodation & living area 9.9

-### 3. How long have you lived in this area?
+### How long have you lived in this area?
 What are the surroundings like?

 I have lived in my flat for two years.**（live in a flat, live there/here）** My flat sorroundings are very lively and there are a number of shops.
 So, I can buy fresh fruit（发音） and meat everyday.
 Besides, there is a well-know hot-pot restaurant, and I can go to the restaurant every weekend with my friends.

-### 5. Do you know any famous people in your living area?
+### Do you know any famous people in your living area?

 Yes, there are many people living there.
 Because my flat ~~nearby~~ **is near** a university.
 And a famous professor named John Lee who is computer scientist live ~~in~~ there.
 There is a big park near my neigborhood, which is really quite.
-I have met John Lee there for several times when jogging there.
+I have met John Lee there for several times when I go jogging.

-### 10. What part of your home do you like most?
+### What part of your home do you like most?

 I like my bedroom most.
 Because I am very tired everyday, when I finish study and work.
 I can ~~break~~ **take a break（休息）** and have a sound sleep in my bedroom.

-### 13. Do you prefer living in a house or a flat?
+### Do you prefer living in a house or a flat?

 I prefer living a flat.
 Because there are a number of shops in the neighborbood, which makes my life convenient.
 Besides, the price of flat is cheaper.
 I like living in a flat very much.

-## hometown 9.14
+## Hometown & city 9.14

 ### Which city are you from?